RayDeeUx/EndscreenTweaks/about.md

 This mod supersedes past copies of both Relative's Custom Endscreen Text mod and my WholesomeEndTexts mod from the old index.

 This [Geode mod](https://geode-sdk.org) is licensed under LGPLv2.
-To report bugs or get help with using my mods, press the Discord button at the lower left corner.
+To report bugs or get help with using my mods, press the Discord button in the lower left corner.